 When it comes to communist figures, we at YPT are extreme geeks.
 While some figures are known by pretty much everyone, such as Lenin, Stalin and Fidel Castro some, because their influence was less felt in the western world, are not mentioned as often.
 Such is the figure of Thomas Sankara, often called Africa’s Che Guevara.
 Sankara was a revolutionary throughout most of his life and became the president of Burkina Faso, called Upper Volta before he himself renamed it.

 A brief biography of Thomas Sankara

-Sankara became president of Upper-Volta in 1983, as he was 33 years old.
+Sankara became president of Upper Volta in 1983, when he was 33 years old.
 He led the country until his death in 1987.
-As his rule was characterised by bad relationship with nearby countries still loyal to Europe, pressure became too much and a coup was organised by 12 of his most trusted officials, led by his long-time comrade, Blaise Compaoré.
+As his rule was characterised by bad relationships with nearby countries still loyal to Europe, pressure became too much and a coup was organised by 12 of his most trusted officials, led by his long-time comrade, Blaise Compaoré.
 Blaise Compaoré assumed the Presidency then, and did all he could to snuff the memory and policies of Sankara.
 Compaoré had to flee to the Ivory Coast in 2015 after multiple coup attempts and uprisings threatened him.

 Legacy of Thomas Sankara